AaronForce1/cartopress/cartopress-todo.md

 * ~~show/results when user searches address and updates page~~ **DONE update post not applicable as it defaults to hidden now**
 * ~~delete from CartoDB when marks as private or reverts publish status to unpublished~~ **DONE**
 * ~~delete from CartoDB when user moves to trash~~ **DONE**
-* re-insert to CartoDB if user untrashes/restores
+* re-insert to CartoDB if user untrashes/restores **WORKING only when user selects Restore from the trash and from the Undo action**
 * add support for bulk actions
 * ~~hide results if open when user clicks Current Location button~~ **DONE**
 * populate all the fields when user selects an address, but only show display name, lat and long in the results